PricelessToolkit/ESPBell-MAX/README.md

 const int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
 ```

+## Uploading the Arduino sketch
+To upload the sketch into ESPBell-MAX you will need two things.
+- Regular USB-TTL 3.3v adapter.
+I have [open-source USB-TTL](https://github.com/PricelessToolkit/UNIProg_Programmer) project, in case you don’t have a TTL adapter yet and want to assemble it yourself.
+- Pogo pin Clamp Fixture "single row 6 Pin 2.54mm spacing" or you can solder wires directly to ESPBell-MAX for programming.

 ## Home Assistant Configuration
 > [!NOTE]